 Because Hashimoto’s hypothyroidism frequently includes inflammation, gut damage, and the risk of pernicious anemia, a vegan or vegetarian diet may further compromise B12 sufficiency.

 Taking B12 for Hashimoto’s hypothyroidism

-The more bioavailable form of B12 supplementation is methyl B12, or methylcobalamin, as opposed to the more common, synthetic cyanocobalamin.
+The more bioavailable form of B12 supplementation is methyl B12, or methylcobalamin, instead of the more common synthetic cyanocobalamin.
 Not only is methyl B12 more neurologically active, it also enhances a liver detoxification process called methylation, which can reduce inflammation.

 We would love to help you get the tests you need to determine if supplementing or diet changes are needed.
 Click here to schedule a free clarity call and get started!